Peter Alexander Flowers

 The progam began, and it began expanding.
 The instruments started showing up, and the community began bringing their children.

 I am currently, in college at Arizona State University, in Phoenix, Arizona.
 I am majoring in Accounting and International Business.
 Education is very important to me, and I know how important it is for me to continue mentoring the children and teens.
 This program was begun from a small idea I had as a teen, and has deveoloped into a sustainable program for my community and for our future scholars.

 Please continue to support the Native American Music Fund by donating your time, instruments, and funding.

 My name is Gwen, and I the Co-Founder for the Native American Music Fund.

-I was born on the Navajo Reservation, and I ma the daughter to Michael Flowers and Mechelle Morgan-Flowers.
+I was born on the Navajo Reservation, and I am the daughter of Michael Flowers and Mechelle Morgan-Flowers.
 I am the younger sister to Peter.

 Being the younger sister, has advantages and disadvantages.
 I loved this project though.
 My brother has explained the details so here is my story.

-I was in Middle School when we began the toughts of the NAMF.
+I was in Middle School when we began the NAMF.
 I was the shaker and mover of the Project.
 My mother says I am very determined.
 I think I got it from her.
 I helped with the photographs and the Facebook posts when we began.
-I was the organizers of instruments and was the individual that keep all the registrations and paperwork organized.
+I was the organizer of instrument donations and was the individual that keep all the registrations and paperwork organized.
 Some say I was the silent partner, but I have developed the project in an expanded way.
 Over 400 children have participated in our program and we have given away hundreds of instruments.

 Over the first few years, we focused on obtaining instruments for the children and created the music workshops.
 As the years went by my brother left the Reservation, and I became the President and Event Organizer.
 We have expanded to playing for events in multiple states and now looking to go International performances.
 Each quarter we try to take a group of students to the theater, concert, or museum.